zhengyunkun/virtual-kernel/docs/README_EN.md

 vkernel contains the following parts:

-- **module**: vkernel module (vkernel.ko,vkernel_hook.ko).
+- **module**: vkernel module (vkernel.ko, vkernel_hook.ko).
 They are the keys of VKernel, that realize the virtualization and security of kernel resources for the container.
 - **builder**: A tool for building vkernel module.
 It analyzes container images' system call and automatically build vkernel module based on seccomp, apparmor rules.
 - **runtime**: A container runtime that calls the vkernel module.
 The runtime is [OCI](https://github.com/opencontainers/runtime-spec)-compatible and based on [runc 1.0.0-rc92](https://github.com/opencontainers/runc/tree/v1.0.0-rc92).
 - **kernel**: The Linux kernel running the vkernel module, based on [Linux 5.7](https://github.com/torvalds/linux/tree/v5.7)。

 ## Features

-vkernel implements the following features:
+Currently, after iterative development of the preliminary round and the finals, vkernel launched two versions, implements the following features:

 - **virtual kernel security isolation**
+  - **system call isolation( `Ongoing development` )**:
-  - **system call isolation**: Creating a separate system call table for each container,and take the futex subsystem as an example to implement the isolated *futex()* system call for containers.
+    - Creating a separate system call table for each container( `v0.1` )
+    - Taking the futex subsystem as an example to implement the isolated *futex()* system call for containers( `v0.2` )
-  - **file access control**: Implementing custom access rules for files and directories based on inode virtualization.
+  - **file access control( `v0.1` )**: Implementing custom access rules for files and directories based on inode virtualization.
-  - **process permission control**: Container-oriented dual Capabilities protection.
+  - **process permission control( `v0.1` )**: Container-oriented dual Capabilities protection.
-  - **syslog isolation**: Implementing isolated log file access for containers.
+  - **syslog isolation( `v0.2` )**: Implementing isolated log file access for containers.

 - **virtual kernel build process**
-  - **automatic build tools**: Automatically build vkernel modules based on apparmor and seccomp profiles.
+  - **automatic build tools( `v0.1` )**: Automatically build vkernel modules based on apparmor and seccomp profiles.

+We will implement `sched subsystem` and `mm subsystem` isolation for Linux in next version

 ## Prerequisites